internetarchive/iaux-shared-resize-observer/README.md

 }
 ```

 Run `npm run start` for a full example and look in the `demo` directory for the sample code.
+See the docs in the `docs` directory.

 ## Linting with ESLint, Prettier, and Types
 To scan the project for linting errors, run